Repository Database Support

 Migration of existing deployments should be done is several steps:

 Run and test midPoint 4.4 with your existing database for some time (few weeks or months).
 Make sure that everything is operating normally, check that all the usual upgrade problems were addressed.
 No need to hurry here.
 The implementation of Oracle or Microsoft SQL support in midPoint 4.4 is no worse than it was in previous versions.
-Even if the support is deprecated, the code is still maintained and it should work well.
+Even if the support is deprecated, the code is still maintained.
+It should work well, albeit there may be limitations.
 Make sure everything works smoothly before taking the next step.
-Maybe even waiting for midPoint 4.4.1 might be a good idea.

 Migrate the database to PostgreSQL.
 Native PostgreSQL repository is using a PostgreSQL-specific database schema that is not compatible with previous versions of midPoint.
 Therefore the data need to be exported and re-imported.
 Please see Migration to Native PostgreSQL Repository for details, yet the outline of the process is as follows: